mvellandi/easy-timer/README.md

 ![enter admin pin](img/demo-timer-admin-pin.jpg)
 ![admin timer](img/demo-admin-timer.jpg)

-## Options
+## Features

-- Hours, minutes, seconds (limit to 24 hours)
-- A public web link to share with anyone
+- A public web link to share with anyone in the world
+- Setup single or multiple timers in a series.
+- Create passcodes to administer a timer from any device, or share control with others
+- Select hours, minutes, seconds (limit to 24 hours)
 - Play, pause, stop, next, and previous controls (admins only)
-- Share admin control via a PIN code
-- **Quick**: single
-- **Custom**: multiple named timers in a series

 ## App Notes